 Executive-in-Residence, General Catalyst Ventures

 Kirk is currently an Executive‐in‐Residence at General Catalyst Ventures, where she works with management teams to help scale and drive growth by providing mentorship, operational and strategic support.
 She was previously CEO of Data Intensity, a cloud‐based data, applications and analytics managed service provider.
 Prior to that, Ms. Arnold was COO of Avid, a technology provider in the media industry, and CEO and President of Keane, Inc., then a publicly traded global services provider.
 She has also held senior leadership roles at Computer Sciences Corp., Fidelity Investments and IBM.
 In addition, she was founder and Chief Executive Officer of NerveWire, a management consulting and systems integration provider.

-Ms. Arnold is a member of the boards of directors of Ingersoll Rand, a global electronics manufacturer, The Predictive Index, a global provider of talent optimization and employee engagement software, and Solstice, a provider of community solar technology and services, and Epiphany Technology Acquisition Corp.
+Ms. Arnold is a member of the boards of directors of Ingersoll Rand, a global electronics manufacturer, The Predictive Index, a global provider of talent optimization and employee engagement software, Solstice, a provider of community solar technology and services, and Epiphany Technology Acquisition Corp.
 Ms. Arnold is also on the board of trustees of the Massachusetts Technology Leadership Council and the Commonwealth Institute.
 In addition, she is a Senior Lecturer at MIT Sloan School of Management and an advisor to the Center for MIT Entrepreneurship.

 Kirk received a bachelor’s degree from Dartmouth College.